captainzero93/sd-a1111-b34t-emblab/README.md

 # SD A1111 B34T EmbLab

 ## Overview
-SD A1111 B34T EmbLab is a simple embedding laboratory extension for Stable Diffusion A1111 UI *(SD1.5 version)*.
+SD A1111 B34T EmbLab is a simple embedding workshop extension for Stable Diffusion A1111 UI *(SD1.5 version)*.
 This tool allows users to easily modify, merge, and create embeddings using groups of tokens.

 ## Inspiration
 This project was inspired by: